woohoolabs/yang/README.md

             ]
         ]
     )
-    ->withBody(                                                 // or you can pass a JsonApiResource instance new JsonApiResource("user", 1)
+    ->withBody(                                                 // or a JsonApiResource instance
+        new JsonApiResource("user", 1)
     );